Dre Campbell Farm

 How to Grow Garlic

-There are a few things you need to know before you plant garlic.
+Before planting garlic, there are a few things you need to know.
 First, it likes full sun.
-Second, it doesn’t do well in saturated soil, so make sure the soil is well-drained.
+Second, it doesn’t perform well in saturated soil, so ensure the soil is well-drained.

 Below are other growing requirements.